syncloud/rootfs/README.md

 # rootfs
 Syncloud rootfs

-# Run Syncloud on Debian Jessie (and probably any other) Linux distro
+# Run Syncloud on any Linux distro

 Make sure you have nothing listening on port 80 and 81, like apache.